 About

-The Dundas Street Corridor is an active and dynamic street, exemplifying the City’s diversity.
-Along the corridor there are stores, businesses, parks, schools, churches and beautiful neighbourhoods.
-Dundas is also a key part of our transportation network, with thousands of people using it every day to move around the city.
+The Dundas Street Corridor is a key part of our transportation network, with thousands of people using it every day to move around the city.

-Over the next 35 to 40 years, the City estimates that the number of people using Dundas Street will greatly increase.
-To establish a vision for the future of land use and transportation along Dundas, the City developed the Dundas Connects Master Plan.
+Over the next 35 to 40 years, the number of people living, working and travelling along Dundas Street will greatly increase.
+To plan for this growth, the City developed the Dundas Connects Master Plan.

 Recommendations

-The Dundas Connects Master Plan supports major improvements to transportation, land use and the public realm along the 19.5 kilometre corridor.
+The Dundas Connects Master Plan establishes a vision for the future of Dundas Street, supporting major improvements to transportation, land use and the public realm along the 19.5 kilometre corridor.
 Recommendations in the Master Plan include:

 - Implementing Bus Rapid Transit (BRT) along Dundas Street